lftroq/IT003.Q21.CTTN-Project-2P-Sokoban/README.md

 - The game uses simultaneous turns, so consider predicting opponent actions.
 - Invalid moves (e.g., walking into walls) will be ignored.
 - Box pushing must follow valid rules.
-- Keep response time fast to avoid timeouts.
+- Keep response time fast to avoid game delay.

 ## Known issues
 - Random map generation does not guarantee that the portals and boxes are reachable from the players' spawn points (they might be entirely enclosed by walls).
 - The game may freeze completely if a bot's process falls into an infinite loop or takes too long to execute, as there is currently no strict timeout implementation.

 ## Future improvement
+- Add timeout implementation
 - Preview map in GameInit screen.
+- Better map generation algorithm.
 - Online multiplayer.
 - Better bots' algorithm.